Shimura operators for certain Hermitian symmetric superpairs: Realizations of the Symmetric Superpairs and Root Data

 \subsection{Restricted Root Data}

 In order to study the symmetry associated with a symmetric superpair, we need to know its restricted root system.
-In this subsection, we give the restricted root data of $\gk = \gl(2p|2q)$ and $\kk = \gl(p|q)\oplus \gl(p|q)$.
+We now give the restricted root data of $\gk = \gl(2p|2q)$ and $\kk = \gl(p|q)\oplus \gl(p|q)$.
 At this point, it is desirable to define the \textit{deformed multiplicity} of a root in $\Sigma := \Sigma(\gk, \ak)$:

 In the following table, we give the superdimensions of the restricted root spaces together with the corresponding $m(\alpha)$ denoted as the parameters $\mathsf{p, q, k, r, s}$.
 Note only the last column gives the odd restricted roots and clearly $\Theta\od = \iso{\Theta\od}$.